 $3.89: Retail overhead

 Out of the ten albums, seven of them belong to one of the major recording label companies.
-Those seven albums in total cost (if the average price is at $15.99) $111.93, which were lost to them since not a single penny was spent to obtain them.
-The loss of the other three label companies cannot be calculated since they don’t fall under the major labels, especially since two of them, EME and Chocolate City Group, are from Nigeria, a country where there are no standard prices.
+Those seven albums in total cost $111.93, which were lost to them since not a single penny was spent to obtain them.
+The loss of the other three label companies cannot be calculated since they do not fall under the major labels, especially since two of them, EME and Chocolate City Group, are from Nigeria, a country where there are no standard prices.
 As a result of downloading the albums online for free, in respect to the major label companies, the artists would have lost (in total) $11.20 and the company and its distributions $100.73.
 Yet, this loss does not mean that a person is not a fan and buying a few albums online would only cost them a few thousand dollars whereas they are making millions.

-For the artists, whether or not their albums are bought doesn’t really make much of a difference to them, especially in terms of profit and revenue.
+For the artists, whether or not their albums are bought does not really make much of a difference to them, especially in terms of profit and revenue.
 After all, the artists only get a small percentage, 9-12%, of the wholesale prices (Busch, 2012).
 The rest of the percentage goes towards the record label.
 Despite the fact that they account for other aspects of the industry, such as promoting the artist, music video production, studio time, marketing and all other business related material, there are times when no matter how successful an artist is, they will not receive a royalty payment because the label is recouping “losses from an earlier unsuccessful album” (Busch, 2012).
 So then how can fans support their artists when all the money they spend goes to the record label?
 The answer is simple.
 There are other ways to support them through buying concert tickets, showing up to the concert, buying their signatures online, or buying any merchandise that is promoted, marketed and sold by the artist, not through the record label.

 Since the music industry has changed, especially with the advance in technology and the digitization of music, it is important for fans to know that buying their albums, even today, is not enough.
 According to Busch, the difference in number of albums sold in the 1980s and today has decreased vastly.
 In the 1980s, more than 80 albums sold more than five million copies and 19 of them alone sold more than ten million.
 In 2000, the biggest selling album was for the boy band N’sync whose album, No Strings Attached, sold 9.94 million copies.
 But in the past few years, “no more than give albums per year have sold more than 2 million copies in a year” (Busch, 2012) except for Adele’s album, 21, which was one of three albums that sold more than 2 million, sold for 5.82 million copies (Busch, 2011).
-In the united states alone, the combined number of albums sold, for the top ten, was a total of 60.4 million, whereas in 2011, the number was down to 20.2 million copies.
+In the United States alone, the combined number of albums sold, for the top ten, was a total of 60.4 million, whereas in 2011, the number was down to 20.2 million copies.
 If the amount of albums being sold has decreased, the artists are keeping up with the technology and have begun to get their royalty checks elsewhere.
 Since most people today have become accustomed to downloading albums and songs online, it only made sense that the labels and artists would make a shift towards non-traditional music sales.